FraSurace/Resume/CV.md

 ## EDUCATION

 ### CGSociety Workshop | 05/2010 - 07/2010
-> Lighting&Rendering in Maya with JeremyBirn
+> Lighting&Rendering in Maya with Jeremy Birn